pkjkumar66/bazel-course/README.md

 # bazel-course

+About:
-- bazel is multi language project management tool
+    - It's multi language project management tool
+    - generally used in very large projects or monorepos
+    - using Bazel, we can build, test, run monorepos with simple commands